HowToDoInJava

 var blogName = 'howtodoinjava.com'; //initialized with string value

-• Variables declared with the var keyword have function scope (i.e. global scope inside function in which they are declared); this means that they can be accessed by any function sharing the same scope.
+• Variables declared with the var keyword are function scoped.
+It means that they can be accessed inside the same function only.

 function fun()